Brian Jackson - stock.adobe.com

 Such efficiency gains are essential in accurate forecasting.
-Each day’s forecast is made up of several forecasts and is projected over 15 days, leading to petabyte scale of data processing.
+Each day’s forecast is made up of several forecasts and is projected over 15 days, leading to petabyte-scale data processing.
 But once the data is in Snowflake, Weather Source does not have to move the data.

 The Weather Source data service is available in Snowflake’s Data Exchange market.
 Snowflake users who require weather data are able to access different views of the weather data provided by Weather Source, without the need to download anything.

-However, data sharing through the Snowflake Data Exchange market provides a single place where the data is stored.
-“They just access one common database,” Gibbas adds.
+However, data sharing through the Snowflake Data Exchange market means the data is stored in a single place.
+“They just access one common database,” adds Gibbas.

-This also cuts down the speed of data transfer as “there is no need to load the data into their own systems”, says Gibbas.
+This also cuts down the speed of data transfer as “there is no need to load the data into their own systems”, he says.
 Since there is only a single copy of the weather data, as and when the forecast is refreshed, users can immediately access the new data.